Margaret Trudeau: Early life

 Another great-grandmother, Cornelia Louisa Intveld, married in 1822 to Royal Navy officer and merchant, William Purvis, from Dalgety Bay, Scotland, and a first cousin of American abolitionist Robert Purvis; she was a noted fine soprano and a beauty of her era.
 Upon glimpsing her across the auditorium at the opera in London, England, British King William IV sent his equerry to invite her to his box.
 After she refused, the King sent the equerry back just to ask her name.
 Intveld was born in Padang, present-day West Sumatra, Indonesia.
 At the time of Intveld's birth, Padang was in the territory of the Pagaruyung Kingdom, where her father, who came from humble beginnings in Hellevoetsluis, South Holland, rose up through the Dutch East India Company to become the Dutch Resident of Padang.
 Her maternal grandmother was an Ono Niha ranee (a term covering every rank from chieftain's daughter to princess) who married a prominent Dutch colonial official and merchant.
-Acclaimed British harpsichordist Violet Gordon-Woodhouse, and Hawaiian settler Edward William Purvis, according to popular belief, was the namesake of the ukulele, are Margaret Trudeau's first cousins, three times removed.
+Acclaimed British harpsichordist Violet Gordon-Woodhouse, and Hawaiian settler Edward William Purvis who, according to popular belief, was the namesake of the ukulele, are Margaret Trudeau's first cousins, three times removed.
 Trudeau explored her mother's family's roots in Singapore during an episode of Who Do You Think You Are?

 Trudeau's family moved to a large house in Rockcliffe Park, Ontario, in 1952 after her father was appointed to the Cabinet, and she attended Rockcliffe Park Public School although they returned to North Vancouver after he lost his re-election bid in 1958.
 She attended Hamilton Junior Secondary School and Delbrook Senior Secondary School in North Vancouver.
 Trudeau graduated in 1969 from Simon Fraser University in Burnaby, British Columbia with a Bachelor of Arts in sociology.